Lilly Daché: Biography

 Daché's contributions to millinery were wrapped around turbans, custom-fitted hats, brimmed half hats, hat caps with visors, cone-tipped berets, loose-fitting colored hairnets, and decorative flower-shaped hats.
-Daché first developed her made-on-the-head hats starting with Follies showgirls in 1926.
-She said that glamour made a man ask for the wearer's telephone number and it also made a woman ask for the name of the wearer's tailor.
+Daché said that glamour made a man ask for the wearer's telephone number and it also made a woman ask for the name of the wearer's tailor.
 Her business flourished in spite of the Great Depression and World War II.
 Her hats cost upwards of $20 to $80 at a time when a decent hat could be bought for just a tenth of that.